 US honours 9/11 dead on 20th anniversary of attacks

-President Joe Biden and First Lady Jill Biden to stop at all of the three sites of the attacks to honour lives lost
+In a video posted on the eve of the anniversary, Biden urged Americans to show unity, "our greatest strength."

-America marks the 20th anniversary of 9/11 Saturday with solemn ceremonies given added poignancy by the recent chaotic withdrawal of troops from Afghanistan and return to power of the Taliban.
+America marked the 20th anniversary of 9/11 Saturday with solemn ceremonies given added poignancy by the recent chaotic withdrawal of troops from Afghanistan and return to power of the Taliban.

-Heart-wrenching commemorations will unfold at each of the three sites where 19 hijackers crashed packed airliners, striking the cultural, financial and political hearts of the United States and changing the world forever.
+At the 9/11 memorial in New York, a moment’s silence was held at 8:46 am (1246 GMT), the time the first hijacked plane crashed into the World Trade Center on September 11, 2001.

-At New York's Ground Zero, where two pools of water now stand where the Twin Towers used to, relatives will read out the names of the nearly 3,000 people killed, in a four-hour-long service starting at 8:30 am (1230 GMT).
+Relatives, many wiping away tears, then began reading the names of those killed as the four-hour-long ceremony, attended by President Joe Biden and Barack Obama, got underway under tight security in New York.

-Monica Iken-Murphy, who lost her 37-year-old husband Michael Iken in the World Trade Center, says this will be a "heightened" anniversary for many Americans.
+Monica Iken-Murphy, who lost her 37-year-old husband Michael Iken in the World Trade Center, said this will be a “heightened” anniversary for many Americans.

 But for her, as for many other survivors, the pain has never wavered.